alebogi/SNMP-bandwidth-monitoring/README.md

 Data that is provided:
 - Number of packages
 - Bandwidth – bit/s \

-Data is represented in chart form.
+Depending on the time, the data is shown in the form of a chart.

 For more details - there is a pdf file in Serbian language (project is version 2).